Once you're pregnant, early and regular prenatal care is important to keep yourself and your developing infant healthy.

 Other research shows that smoking tobacco, smoking marijuana, exposure to second-hand smoke, and taking drugs during pregnancy can also harm the fetus and affect infant health.
 One study showed that smoking tobacco or marijuana and using illegal drugs doubled or even tripled the risk of stillbirth, fetal death after 20 weeks of pregnancy.9 Likewise, drinking alcohol, smoking tobacco, and exposure to second-hand smoke during pregnancy increases the risk of SIDS, the sudden, unexplained death of an infant younger than 1 year old.10 Research also shows that smoking marijuana during pregnancy can interfere with normal brain development in the fetus, possibly causing long-term problems.11 For more information, visit https://www.drugabuse.gov/publications/research-reports/substance-use-in-women/

-As many as one-half of women take four or more medications during pregnancy.12 The majority of medications have not been specifically studied for use in pregnancy.
+According to the CDC, most women take at least one medication during pregnancy.12 The majority of medications have not been specifically studied for use in pregnancy.
 Talk to your health care provider about over-the-counter and prescription medications and herbal and vitamin supplements.
 Certain medications to treat acne and epilepsy and some dietary or herbal supplements can harm the fetus during pregnancy.

 Taking prescription pain medications, specifically opioids, during pregnancy can pose serious risks to the fetus.
 Taking these medications during pregnancy doubles or even triples the risk for stillbirth.9 If taken regularly during pregnancy, the baby may go through withdrawal after birth, a situation called neonatal abstinence syndrome (NAS).
 Babies with NAS face a variety of symptoms and problems, some of them severe.13 The best way to protect your baby from these problems is to stop taking these medications during pregnancy.